hm-lang/core/proposals/README.md

     print("X is a double")
 ```

+TODO: maybe we don't want `X Is` syntax since it looks like not-a-function, when
+`X is` does, and it is.
 This reads a little better than something like `if X Is == int`, but the latter also is
 valid hm-lang (and does what you expect).
 Some more examples: